 You can clearly see by these legal restrictions that the other states don’t take kindly to Montana’s proffered loophole to potential RV owners.
 Just do a Google search on Montana LLCs and you’ll see how they are trying to drum up business by touting LLCs that allow you to buy “no sales tax motorhomes” or “tax free.”

 That sort of exploitation only fuels the resolve of the high tax states to shut down the loophole.

 Thus, Michigan, Colorado, California and a number of other states are very aggressive in hunting down RVs with Montana license plates and suing the owners for taxes and penalties.
-Some of the RV forums claim they have set up tip-lines with rewards for people who spot RVs with Montana plates parked in storage yards or driveways for long periods of time.
-Others say inspectors check out RV repair facilities and look for vehicles with Montana plates.
+Some critics claim they have set up tip-lines with rewards for people who spot RVs with Montana plates parked in storage yards or driveways for long periods of time.
+Others say inspectors check out RV cruise thse facilities and look for vehicles with Montana plates.

 A very evenhanded and comprehensive review of all this can be found on the RV Dreams website,